 7.Set the scope on the bottom rings.

-9. Now you will level the reticle
+9. Now you will keep the reticle straight

 10. Now check the eye relief